danisuargarc/CSD-Cloud-Native-Training-Assignments/LambdaExpressionAssignment/README.md

 These programs do not perform error handling as the main focus was to understand and implement software concepts.

-All questions/prompts are in their respective .java file's Javadoc.
+All questions/prompts are in their respective .java files' Javadoc.